MohamedElSayed007/SDatabase/README.md

   - Arguments :

-    A string with the name of the text file aka database you want to load
+    A string with the name of the text file aka database you want to load.

   **NOTE :**

-    `createDB` must be initialized in order to supply the class with the name of the database to process
+    `createDB` must be initialized in order to supply the class with the name of the database to process.

+    If `createDB` is not initialized, the class will create a default database called `sdb_d.txt` or will load it if it already exists.

   - Return type :